-One of the best parts of a Alaska cruise is the opportunity to see amazing wildlife.
+One of the best parts of an Alaska cruise is the opportunity to see amazing wildlife.
 Bears, Seals, Moose, and more can be seen during your Alaska cruise.
 These are our best tips for seeing Alaska Wildlife while on an Alaska Cruise.

-Here are our best tips for seeing wildlife on a Alaska cruise.
+Here are our best tips for seeing wildlife on an Alaska cruise.

 -Pack layers of clothes so you are prepared for the Alaska weather.